AI prompts

 # Intelligent trading bot

-# Intelligent trading channel
+# Intelligent trading signals

 The signaling service is running in cloud and sends its signals to this Telegram channel: